Land mine: Firing mechanisms and initiating actions

 A land mine can be triggered by a number of things including pressure, movement, sound, magnetism and vibration.
 Anti-personnel mines commonly use the pressure of a person's foot as a trigger, but tripwires are also frequently employed.
-Most modern anti-vehicle mines use a magnetic trigger to enable it to detonate even if the tires or tracks did not touch it.
-Advanced mines are able to sense the difference between friendly and enemy types of vehicles by way of a built-in signature catalog.
-This will theoretically enable friendly forces to use the mined area while denying the enemy access.
+Because modern anti-vehicle mines usually employ magnetic triggers, they can detonate even if the victim's tires or tracks do not directly impact it.
+Advanced mines are able to sense the difference between friendly and enemy types of vehicles by way of a built-in signature catalog (an identification friend or foe system).
+This theoretically enables friendly forces to use the mined area while denying the enemy access.

-Many mines combine the main trigger with a touch or tilt trigger to prevent enemy engineers from defusing it.
+Many mines combine the main trigger with a touch or tilt trigger to prevent enemy engineers from defusing the mine.
 Land mine designs tend to use as little metal as possible to make searching with a metal detector more difficult; land mines made mostly of plastic have the added advantage of being very inexpensive.

 Some types of modern mines are designed to self-destruct, or chemically render themselves inert after a period of weeks or months to reduce the likelihood of civilian casualties at the conflict's end.
 These self-destruct mechanisms are not absolutely reliable, and most land mines laid historically are not equipped in this manner.
+There is a common myth that mines will become inert and harmless after a few years in the ground, but in fact they can remain dangerous for many decades.

-There is a common misperception that a landmine is armed by stepping on it and only triggered by stepping off, providing tension in movies.
-In fact the initial pressure trigger will detonate the mine, as they are designed to kill or maim, not to make someone stand very still until it can be disarmed.
+There is a common misconception that a landmine is armed by stepping on it and only triggered by stepping off.
+In all cases the initial pressure trigger detonates the mine, since mines are designed to kill or maim the victims rather than having them standing still until the mine can be disarmed.
+This misperception originated with the fictional portrayal of mines, often in movies in which the disarming of a mine is a source of narrative tension.